offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 **Viewport**

  * (6) Viewport: The space in which work in performed.
-The viewport typically renders and allows control of geometry (e.g., 3D primitives, 2D sketches, and technical drawings).
-For some workbenches, the viewport displays something different than geometry (e.g., spreadsheet).
+The viewport typically renders and allows control of geometry (e.g., 3D primitives, 2D sketches_FC, and technical drawings).
+For some workbenches_FC, the viewport displays something different than geometry (e.g., spreadsheet_FC).

  * (11) Navigation cube: When working in 3D, there will be a navigation cube (located in the viewport's top right in the example) that reduces the burden rotating and reorienting viewing angles, as well as changing perspectives.
 Clicking the various faces of the cube as well as the surrounding icons reorient the camera and change perspective.